ernestomehra/truelayer/README.md

 5. Suppose, the timestamp is set at 0.90 , the result is returned for the timestamp 0, although I think it should be rounded off to 1.

+## Future Enhancements for the framework

+1. Implement a more interactive, data-driven reporting approach.
+2. Implement markers for the individual tests, that will help execution for smoke, sanity and regression tests.
+3. Implement performance testing for both the API endpoints, using an open source tool like blazemeter or locus.py